Marketing & Selling Food

 Build Your Markets & Grow Your Business – USDA provides resources and tool kits at their online New Farmers Resource center.

-ATTRA Marketing, Business, and Risk ManagementResources to guide agricultural business planning and help farmers manage the amount of risk in their enterprises.
+ATTRA Business & Marketing – Resources to guide agricultural business planning.
 In addition, some of these resources offer advice on diversifying, developing new markets and adding value to farm products to increase income.

-Marketing Alternatives for Fresh Produce (pdf)
+Marketing Alternatives for Fresh Produce

 This publication provides basic information necessary to develop a plan for marketing fresh produce and other specialty products.
 Pacific Northwest Extension Bulletin, 2008

-Fruit & Vegetable Marketing for Small-scale & Part-time Growers (pdf)
+Fruit & Vegetable Marketing for Small-scale & Part-time Growers

 Small-scale fruit and vegetable growers generally have more difficulty finding established markets; therefore, they usually develop marketing systems tailored to their unique situations.
 It is strongly recommend that you identify and research your market before you become a fruit and vegetable grower.
 Pennsylvania State University, 2009

-NCAT Marketing Tip Sheet Series (pdf) – Produced by the National Center for Appropriate Technology.
+NCAT Marketing Tip Sheet Series – Produced by the National Center for Appropriate Technology.
 This publication contains 13 tip sheets, each of which describes a particular marketing channel and notes some of the considerations associated with that approach to marketing.

-SARE: How to Direct Market Your Beef (pdf)
+SARE: How to Direct Market Your Beef

 This book portrays how one couple used their family’s ranch to launch a profitable, grass-based beef operation focused on direct market sales.
 Jan and Will Holders’ compelling real-life experiences, with numerous instructional guideposts along the way, provide valuable tips for direct marketing beef from slaughtering to sales.